“What makes you vulnerable makes you beautiful”

 Growing up as a child, I was never good at connecting with others.
 Especially after moving to the United States, I was often bullied in school because I was different.

-The slightest thought of meeting new people made my legs quiver.
-Being extremely shy, I would hide in my room when there are guests over at the house so that I don’t have to talk to them.
+The slightest thought of talking to a stranger made my legs quiver.
+Being extremely shy, I would hide in my room when there are guests at the house so I don’t have to talk to them.

-But one day I decided that I want to make a change.
-That’s when I discovered that social skill, like any other skill, can be learned!
+But one day I decided I want to change all that!
+That’s when I discovered social skills are learnable.

-Now reflecting back, I can’t help but smile because I now have a completely different perspective on social dynamics.
-I now view it as an opportunity for growth, an area for improvement.
+Reflecting back, I can’t help but smile because I now have a completely different perspective on social dynamics.
+I now view it as an opportunity for growth and improvement.

-I’m not telling you this to ask for your sympathy.
+I’m not revealing this to ask for sympathy.

-I am telling you this because I want to evoke similar emotions that you may have felt in the past, experiences that you can relate to and share with me to strengthen our connection.
+I am telling you this because I want to evoke similar emotions you may have felt in the past, experiences you can relate to and share with me to strengthen our connection.

 By being vulnerable with other people, you start having real conversations about topics that are important to you.
 As a result, you will attract those who accept your authentic self.

-In today’s society, you’re taught to put up a façade pretending that you’re fine when deep down, you’re not.
+In today’s society, you’re taught to put up a façade pretending you’re fine even when deep down you’re not.
+You wear a mask to protect yourself because you want to maintain your image and reputation.

 But in reality, you’re not perfect because you’re human.
 You as a man have emotions just like everyone else.

 Don’t be the “manly-macho” man that society imposes on you.
-Show emotions of sadness or vulnerability because those are signs of strength, not weakness.
+Show emotions of sadness and vulnerability because those are signs of strength.

 It’s easy to lie about what’s going on in your life and blame everyone else but yourself for everything that’s not going well for you.
 It’s not difficult to say you have everything figured out and pretend rainbows and butterflies fill your everyday life.

-But it takes strength to show feelings and portray your true self to the world.
+However, it takes courage to show feelings and portray your true self to the world.

-To say, “This is who I am!
-Whether you accept me or not doesn’t matter because I accept myself.”
+“This is who I am!
+Whether you embrace me or not doesn’t matter because I accept myself.”

 You’re the only person that truly matters.